Raphfriend/USB2DB15/README.md

 ### 1. Features:

 - USB input to support most modern HID compatible controllers
-- 1ms polling, it means low latency and fast response from USB2DB15
+- 1ms polling, meaning a low latency and fast response from the USB2DB15
-- Open Source firmware, so everyone on the community can colabore
+- Open Source firmware, so everyone on the community can collaborate
-- DB15 pinout standard ready for Neo Geo, Minigun, and HAS superguns
+- DB15 pinout standard, ready for Neo Geo, Minigun, and HAS Superguns
 - 4 customizable and storable mapping configurations
 - 10 customizable and storable controller profiles
 - Status LED
-- Protection circuit for your belevod controllers
+- Protection circuit for your beloved controllers

 ### 2. Technical information:

 The USB2DB15 adapter is an Open Sourced device based on an AVR microcontroller.
-It adapts a USB controller for use on a Jamma PCB via a Supergun or Neo-Geo hardware with controller ports.
+It adapts a USB controller for use with a Jamma PCB via a Supergun or Neo-Geo hardware with controller ports.
 Presently, a variety of common controllers are supported; such as ones that follow the PS3/PS4 DualShock, PS5 DualSense and Xbox 360/One protocols.
 Due to the diversity of controllers available and differing standards there may be some controllers that will not work with the USB2DB15 or may not work as intended.
-Please be patient during these early stages and feel free to contact the developers with additional information and requests for help with your USB2DB15 adapter via our communication channels (GitHub, Discord, Arcade-Projects forum).
+Please be patient during these early stages.
+Feel free to contact the developers with additional information and requests for help with your USB2DB15 adapter via our communication channels (GitHub, Discord, Arcade-Projects forum).

 We are using a modified USB Host Shield 2.0 library for controller IDs that aren't natively supported.

 In regards to hardware there are currently two options:

 - A Custom PCB that accommodates and integrates an Arduino Pro Mini, USB Shield Mini and other relevant hardware.
-- USB2DB15 2.0 Ver, a Standalone PCB that incorporates all the required hardware in a standalone form.
+- USB2DB15 2.0 Ver, a pre-built, single PCB that incorporates all the required hardware in a standalone form.
-- USB2DB15 CS Ver, same from 2.0 Ver, but now aimed for PCB conzolization, you will have screw terminals and a 20 pin header (compatible with Brook Fighting Board Cable 20-pin).
+- USB2DB15 CS Ver, same as 2.0 Ver, but with a focus on PCB consolization.
+In place of the DB15 controller connector, this board has screw terminals and a 20 pin header which is compatible with a 20-pin Brook Fighting Board Cable.

-Alternatively you can simply use a breadboard to tie it all together.
+Alternatively you can simply use a breadboard to connect it all together.

-A basic understanding of Arduino and its programming environment is required.
-Visit arduino.cc to help you get started.
+If you are building the open source version for yourself, a basic understanding of Arduino and its programming environment is required.
+Visit [arduino.cc] to help you get started.

 <p align="center">
   <img width="380" src="https://i.imgur.com/nXCXxz3.png">